sayujnath/aws-kubernetes-services/README.md

 ![AWS Architecture Diagram](/infra_layer_architecture.jpg)

 This infrastructure uses a two layered architecture as shown in diagram below.
-Only the code for the kubernetes layer shown is included.
-This layer is to be deplyed only after the infrastructure layer has been deployed.
+Only the code for the kubernetes layer (pod layer in diagram) shown is included.
+This layer is to be deployed only after the infrastructure layer has been deployed.
 ![Terraforming example Design Architecture Diagram](/architecture_design.jpg)

 #### PLEASE READ BEFORE DEPLOYMENT